gjb2048/moodle-format_vsf/Readme.md

 Required version of Moodle
 ==========================
-This version works with Moodle 3.11 version 2021051700.00 (Build: 20210517) and above within the 3.11 branch until the next release.
+This version works with Moodle 4.3 version 2023100900.00 (Build: 20231009) and above within the MOODLE_403_STABLE branch until the next release.

-Please ensure that your hardware and software complies with 'Requirements' in 'Installing Moodle' on 'docs.moodle.org/311/en/Installing_Moodle'
+Please ensure that your hardware and software complies with 'Requirements' in '[Installing Moodle](https://docs.moodle.org/403/en/Installing_Moodle)'.

 Installation
 ============